Aurélien Tchouaméni: Early life

-Tchouaméni was born in Rouen, Seine-Maritime, but grew up in Bordeaux, Gironde.
+Tchouaméni was born in Rouen, Normandy, and grew up in Bordeaux, Gironde.
 He is of Cameroonian descent.
+He acquired French nationality on 19 December 2000 through the collective effect of his parents' naturalization.

 Club career

 Bordeaux

-Tchouaméni made his first team debut for Bordeaux in a 1–0 UEFA Europa League away win to Latvian side Ventspils in the second qualifying round on 26 July 2018, starting the match and playing 89 minutes.
+Tchouaméni made his first-team debut for Bordeaux in a 1–0 UEFA Europa League away win to Latvian side Ventspils in the second qualifying round on 26 July 2018, starting the match and playing 89 minutes.
 He scored his first goal of his senior club career on 9 August, netting the final goal in Bordeaux's 3–1 Europa League away victory over Mariupol.

 Monaco

 On 29 January 2020, Tchouaméni signed a four-and-a-half-year deal with Ligue 1 side Monaco.
 After about a year playing for the club, he registered his first league goal, netting the second goal in a 3–1 win against Marseille on 23 January 2021.
 On 14 May 2022, he delivered an assist for his captain Wissam Ben Yedder and, thus, participated in the ninth win in a row for his side.